• Disease Overview

 Affected populations

 HSAN IV affects males and females in equal numbers.
-Several hundred cases have been reported in the medical literature.
-The exact incidence and prevalence is unknown.
-Many patients have been reported in Japan and the frequency of the disorder is higher in the Japanese and Israeli-Bedouin populations due to a founder effect.
-A founder effect is when a small isolated population of settlers (founders) expands over several generations leading to a high prevalence of a particular genetic trait.
+Around one hundred cases have been reported in the medical literature.
+The exact incidence and prevalence are unknown with few exceptions.
+In the UK, HSAN IV has an approximate prevalence of 1 in 500,000 to 1 in 1,000,000 individuals and in Japan the prevalence is estimated as 1 in 600,000 to 1 in 950,000, 6.
+The frequency of the disorder is higher in the Israeli-Bedouin populations due to a founder effect.
+A founder effect is when a small, isolated population of settlers (founders) expands over several generations leading to a high prevalence of a particular genetic trait.
 Regions with a high rate of consanguinity also show a higher prevalence.
-Onset of the disorder is at birth.

 • < Previous section